EvanDSays/ArduinoRunTimer/README.md

 - Press `RST` when you start your first run (it should display Run#1 and both Current and Total clocks will start counting up)
 - Press `SELECT` or `LEFT` when you complete each run
 - Press `DOWN` or `UP` to pause or unpause the device
+- The `RIGHT` button does not do anything